Generic Name: saquinavir mesylate

 An ECG should be performed prior to initiation of treatment.
 Patients with a QT interval ≥ 450 msec should not initiate treatment with Invirase/ritonavir.

 Treatment-naïve patients initiating treatment with Invirase/ritonavir should receive a reduced starting dose of Invirase 500 mg twice daily with ritonavir 100 mg twice daily for the first 7 days of treatment followed by Invirase/ritonavir 1000/100 mg twice daily due to potential for an increased risk of PR and QT interval prolongation with the standard 1000/100 mg twice daily dose [see Clinical Pharmacology (12.2)].

 For patients with a baseline QT interval < 450 msec, an on-treatment ECG is recommended after approximately 10 days of therapy.

-Patients with a QT interval prolongation over pre-treatment by > 20 msec should discontinue Invirase/ritonavir.
+Discontinue Invirase/ritonavir in patients with a QT interval prolongation > 20 msec over pre-treatment.

 Patients requiring treatment with medications with the potential to increase the QT interval and concomitant Invirase/ritonavir:

 Such combinations should only be used where no alternative therapy is available and the potential benefits outweigh the potential risks.
 An ECG should be performed prior to initiation of the concomitant therapy, and patients with a QT interval > 450 msec should not initiate the concomitant therapy.
 If baseline QT interval < 450 msec, an on-treatment ECG should be performed after 3–4 days of therapy.
 For patients demonstrating a subsequent increase in QT interval by > 20 msec after commencing concomitant therapy, the physician should use best clinical judgment to discontinue either Invirase/ritonavir or the concomitant therapy or both.

 A cardiology consult is recommended if drug discontinuation or interruption is being considered on the basis of ECG assessment.